sramsay/temper/README.md

 You might need to be root for that last part.

 ### So let me get this straight.
-You wrote over a hundred lines of code in C to do something this stupid?
+You wrote nearly a hundred lines of code in C to do something this stupid?

 Yes.
 Aside from the pressing need for such a thing, I also wanted to play around with [meson](https://mesonbuild.com/) and [ninja](https://ninja-build.org/).
 At the time, I was thinking of using those on larger projects, and wanted to get my head around them on a tiny project first.
 They're both awesome, by the way.